-Cognition and Learning courses focus specifically on a student’s unique area of challenge.
+Cognition and Learning department courses focus specifically on a student’s unique area of challenge.
 Students are placed in small groups and learning specialists customize the curriculum to meet the individual needs of the group.
 Open to all grades.

 A Forman education is designed to foster academic confidence and independence.
 The Cognition & Learning classes are designed to do just that and are integrated into each student’s daily academic schedule.
 With strategies woven into classes, students develop the necessary skills to be confident and successful learners, ready for college and life beyond the classroom.
 Learning is an active, dynamic process.
 Constant change and growth occurs in each student day-to-day as well as year-to-year.
 Recognizing this, we are uniquely dedicated to supporting the educational journey of each of our students.
-Moreover, Institute teachers meet regularly with national experts in the field of learning differences.
+Moreover, Cognition & Learning teachers meet regularly with national experts in the field of learning differences.
 As a result, our master teachers hold expertise in current research and teaching methods about learning differences that informs our approach to education.

-Introduction to Academic Reading I
+Academic Reading I

 This course is designed to help students develop basic reading and word attack skills using an individualized, multi-sensory, phonetic, and sequential approach.
-Course work in Reading I includes phonemic awareness, decoding, vocabulary and morphology, grammar and usage, comprehension, and spelling.
+Course work in Academic Reading I includes phonemic awareness, decoding, vocabulary and morphology, grammar and usage, comprehension, and spelling.
 The course is taught in a small-group setting with a reading specialist.

-Introduction to Academic Reading II
+Academic Reading II

 This course is designed to help students develop increased reading fluency and comprehension to improve reading for academic coursework.
 Students focus on the active reading process, including the integration of paraphrasing, summarizing and interacting with text.
 Students read and interact with a variety of academic materials relevant to their individual reading level.
 This course further develops vocabulary, word attack skills, and spelling.

 In Metacognitive Strategies, students learn to identify, explain, and manage their learning needs.
-They receive direct, explicit instruction in critical skills to enable them to function as independent learners.
+They receive direct, explicit instruction in critical skills that enable them to function as independent learners.
 Coursework specifically includes: reading comprehension applied to academic work, vocabulary development, paraphrasing, listening and note taking, homework completion, test taking, time management, materials organization, and goal setting.
 Of particular importance is the fostering of self-advocacy skills.
 This course is not a content tutorial.
 Content help is available during evening study hall and by appointment for extra help with individual teachers and tutors.